fakemanhk/openwrt-jp-ipoe/README.md

     *   EA-bit length: _\[ealen\]_
     *   PSID-bits length: _\[psidlen\]_
     *   PSID offset: _\[offset\]_
-    *   From advanced settings, make sure it has WAN6 as Tunnel Link, and check the box **Use legacy MAP**:
+    *   From advanced settings, make sure it has **WAN6 as Tunnel Link**, and check the box **Use legacy MAP**:

 ![](https://user-images.githubusercontent.com/21307353/212856884-d6d627a4-37b9-4002-99a7-2795dccac2cd.png)

-Note: Don't forget to add this WAN6MAPE interface to same firewall zone as WAN/WAN6 since this is also part of WAN.
+Note: Don't forget to add this _WAN6MAPE_ interface to same firewall zone as WAN/WAN6 since this is also part of WAN.

-Eventually you should see the following screen under Network > Interfaces, WAN6MAPE should get the IPv4 exactly the same as using the ISP provided router, there is also a _Virtual dynamic interface_ automatically created when MAP-E interface started correctly.
+Eventually you should see the following screen under **Network > Interfaces**, _WAN6MAPE_ should get the IPv4 exactly the same as using the ISP provided router, there is also a _**Virtual dynamic interface**_ automatically created when MAP-E interface started correctly.

 ![](https://user-images.githubusercontent.com/21307353/212857199-21f283c9-e9e2-43b2-8d58-955126076744.png)

-From Status > Overview you'll see both **IPv4 Upstream** and **IPv6 Upstream** information:
+From **Status > Overview** you'll see both **IPv4 Upstream** and **IPv6 Upstream** information:

 ![](https://user-images.githubusercontent.com/21307353/212858791-e21a621e-0a5a-40a9-952f-ec9d759b6a9e.png)

-Testing with my chromebook by visiting the [OCN connectivity verification](https://v6test.ocn.ne.jp/) page, both IPv4/IPv6 addresses should be the same as above upstream informations:
+Testing with my Linux laptop by visiting the [OCN connectivity verification](https://v6test.ocn.ne.jp/) page, both IPv4/IPv6 addresses should be the same as above upstream informations:

 ![](https://user-images.githubusercontent.com/21307353/212859123-0590650f-29f1-412c-99a7-19d5516a8d22.png)

 ## **SUCCESS!!**

+Note: Some clients might have issues with DHCPv6, you can read futher [here](https://github.com/edwardwong80/openwrt-jp-ipoe/issues/1) for information.

-Final note: PPPoE (IPv4 only) and IPoE (IPv6 with v4 compatibiliy) can coexist, meaning that you can connect ISP ONU to a switch, with one port connecting with IPoE, and the other one with traditional PPPoE.
+Things to follow up later: PPPoE (IPv4 only) and IPoE (IPv6 with v4 compatibiliy) can coexist, meaning that you can connect ISP ONU to a switch, with one port connecting with IPoE, and the other one with traditional PPPoE.
 The PPPoE is still useful here in case you need to open server at home, might try later to see if I can add another virtual interface to WAN side for PPPoE dialup.

 Reference sites: